MMAThijssen/catfish/tool/README.md

 # Title
 -------------------------------------------------------------------------------
-Tool with neural network as basis, designed to predict the presence of homopolymers in the raw signal from a MinION sequencer.
+Tool with neural network as basis, designed to predict the presence of homopolymers in the raw signal of a MinION sequencer, to select stretches with homopolymers for basecalling with a specialized basecaller while keeping fast basecalling with Albacore for general reads.

 Tool is designed as part of MSc thesis "Calling homopolymers in nanopore sequencing data" by Marijke Thijssen.